Growing Yellow Rattle – the natural way to suppress grasses

 In days of yore, yellow rattle (aka hay rattle) was no friend to the farmer.
 Farmers who were nurturing meadows as a means to feed their beasts were never pleased to be invaded by this pretty little plant.
 It can actually supress grass.
 For those of us who are growing ornamental wildflower meadows or wildflower turf, yellow rattle is an enormous help.

-What Is Yellow Rattle?
+What is Yellow Rattle?

 Yellow Rattle (Rhinanthus minor) is an annual plant that likes to grow in grassy meadows.
 It is semi-parasitic on grass.
 What that means is the yellow rattle roots attach to grass roots and draw nutrients from them.
 The grass is weakened by it – which is why wildflower meadow makers love it and farmers hate it.